ChrisMott97/howbout-snake/README.md

 - Icon colour gradient `#00b5a9` bottom to `#00e0d1` top

 ## Future Features
+- [ ] Food type that reverses directions for x moves
 - [ ] Food type that reduces grid size for x moves
 - [ ] Food type that increases or decreases speed for x moves
 - [ ] Food type that opens borders for x moves